kieranphilipbrown/responsive-typography-sass/README.md

-## 🥤Gulp Boilerplate

-A basic Gulp boilerplate to get developing locally with a few helpful tools already set up.
+## 🥤Responsive Sass Fonts

+A basic visual example of settings up responsive Sass fonts.

+Simply resize the browser to see how the font sizes change at each breakpoint.

 Tasks included: